-Brooks Hall contains 18 labs and 4 classroom spaces.
+Brooks Hall contains 18 labs and four classroom spaces.
 Brooks Hall is heavily utilized in courses required for science majors.
-Among the four buildings with lab spaces used by the College of Science and Engineering, Brooks Hall accounts for the largest proportion of SCH (39%) and course enrollments (37%) in lab courses.
-The building is heavily utilized from 8 a.m. through 9 p.m.
-Monday through Friday.
+Among the four buildings with lab spaces used by the College of Science and Engineering, Brooks Hall accounts for the largest proportion of semester credit hours (39 percent) and course enrollments (37 percent) in lab courses.
+The building is utilized by nearly all students over their educational journey at CMU.
 Note that lab spaces often require down time between courses, as cleanup and resetting of instruments may be necessary.
 Labs in Brooks are used regularly and are frequently at or near capacity.